This is straight from the RR4W 2011 EJS magazine.

 legal production type four wheel drive

-full-size passenger vehicles that feature a
+full-size passenger vehicles t

 transfer case which has a low range gear in